GabrielMoreau/ddt/README.md

 Scripts in `bash` are under GPL version 3 or later (http://www.gnu.org/licenses/gpl.html), the `perl` scripts are under the same license as `perl` itself ie the double license GPL and Artistic License (http://dev.perl.org/licenses/artistic.html).

-All sources are available on the LEGI forge: http://servforge.legi.grenoble-inp.fr/svn/soft-trokata/trunk/ddt
+All sources are available on the campus forge: https://gricad-gitlab.univ-grenoble-alpes.fr/legi/soft/trokata/ddt

 The sources are managed via subversion (http://subversion.tigris.org/).
 It is very easy to stay synchronized with these sources